Tokyo Tailor Services to Help You Look Your Best

 Isetan Men’s in Shinjuku is an upscale Japanese department store dedicated solely to men’s fashion needs.
 It has everything from personal shoppers to image consultants–think fashion stylist but for your entire life–and suit shops galore, offering made-to-measure suits from a number of high-end tailors and fashion designers.
 The website is available only in Japanese.

 Sakazen offers standard sized to big-and-tall men, as well as plus-sized women.
 In addition to a selection of business suits, they also have casual wear and shoes.
 With a sizeable number of shops located throughout Tokyo and beyond, Sakazen is not hard to find.
-The The website is available only in Japanese.
+Please choose "English" on the top bar in the link.

 Enjoy the service of a personal stylist at Sarto, which offers made-to-measure suits and alteration services at all of their locations.
 All of their made-to-measure men’s suits, jackets, and pants come with free alteration services up to ten years after purchase in case you later need your suit to be taken in or let out.
 Their Ginza shop also has a cobbler on-site for perfectly fitted shoes and dress shoe repairs.
 The website is available only in Japanese.